 Technical qualifications

 Whether they’re an administrator, technician, or engineer, the right candidate will have up-to-date certifications in information technology (such as CompTIA, Microsoft, or ITIL) and a strong working knowledge of service management frameworks.
-This ensures they can confidently support your systems, follow best practices, and adapt to evolving technologies without missing a beat.
+This ensures they can confidently support your systems, follow best practices, and adapt to evolving technologies without missing a beat—especially since IT Support skills are correlated with higher performance and compensation in the role.

 Excellent communication skills